Kamesh-T/RatingApplication/README.md

 RatingApplication

-Rating Application which developed to grade projects at AIT Project Expo oct-2023
+Rating Application which developed to grade projects at AIT Project Expo oct-2023.
+In which users can give some rating to each project presented in the expo.

+Tech Stack : HTML, CSS, Javascript , Django, SQLite Database